-In 2014 and 2015 the dioceses in the southwest of the Church of England promoted a Lent Carbon Fast.
-These focused generally on personal and domestic actions to reduce our carbon footprint, and in 2015 in particular to look at how Water is such a significant ecological issue.
+Since 2014, the dioceses in the southwest of the Church of England promoted a Lent Carbon Fast.
+These focus generally on personal and domestic actions to reduce our carbon footprint, and the Fast in 2015 looked in particular at how Water is such a significant ecological issue.

 “Reconnecting with God’s Earth”